dot-alter/Altered-Icons/BRAND_ICONS.md

 Before proposing or uploading a brand-themed icon, ensure you follow these steps:

 1. **Conscious Design**
-   - The icon must align with the set's characteristic aesthetic and style (line weight, fill, curvature, proportions).
+   - The icon must align with the set's characteristic aesthetic and style (line weight, fill, colors, curvature, proportions).
    - Avoid replicating letters or typography that are distinctive elements of a brand or logo.

 2. **Proper Identification**